The Matrix and the Interface of Control

 The human battery premise has been mocked on technical grounds, but symbolically it is exact.
 The machines do not simply hate humans.
 They extract from them while giving them an experience that keeps extraction stable.
 The body is captured; the mind is entertained; the system persists.

 This maps cleanly onto the platform age.
 Attention, location, behavior, labor, social graphs, voice, image, biometric traces, and private writing can all become energy for computational systems.
 In AI, the extraction expands: human language, art, code, medical records, books, preferences, and emotional interactions become training material, product feedback, and behavioral prediction.
+That places the film next to the site's work on Surveillance Capitalism, embedding the world, and data extraction.

-The Matrix's battery image is crude as engineering and precise as political theology.
+The Matrix's battery image is crude as engineering and precise as political symbol.
 It asks what kind of world would be built by systems that need human life as input but not human freedom as outcome.

 Agents and Enforcement